 Basis of consolidation

-The consolidated financial statements include the accounts of the Authority and its wholly owned subsidiary, Great Lakes Port Management Inc. (GLPM) as of its incorporation on July 1, 2017.
+The consolidated financial statements include the accounts of the Authority and its wholly owned subsidiary, Great Lakes Port Management Inc. (GLPM).
 GLPM is fully consolidated and all significant intercompany accounts and transactions have been eliminated on consolidation.